Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Result

 \subsection{Reconstruction}

-For the reconstruction task for MIMIC-III and eICU datasets, CNN outperforms Transformer when used as both the encoder and a decoder.
-Fig.~\ref{recon_summary_latent} shows the reconstruction performances of autoencoders $(C, C)$, $(T, T)$, and $(T, C)$ at the same latent dimension $l$.
+For the reconstruction task for MIMIC-III and eICU datasets, CNN outperforms Transformer when used as both the encoder and a decoder. \figureref{recon_summary_latent} shows the reconstruction performances of autoencoders $(C, C)$, $(T, T)$, and $(T, C)$ at the same latent dimension $l$.
 We evaluated each backbone as an encoder by comparing models with the different encoders but with the same decoder and vice versa for the decoder case.

-Results in Fig.~\ref{recon_summary_latent} show that CNN is a better encoder compared to Transformer, as $(C, C)$ shows higher performance compared to $(T, C)$ both $\hi$ and $\fl$ structures.
-When compared in the same manner, CNN as a decoder showed a far better performance than Transformer.
-This was a much wider margin than for the encoder case.
+Results in \figureref{recon_summary_latent} show that CNN is a better encoder compared to Transformer, as $(C, C)$ shows higher performance compared to $(T, C)$ for both $\hi$ and $\fl$ structures.
+When compared in the same manner, CNN as a decoder showed a far better performance than Transformer with a much wider margin than the encoder case.
 The conclusion that CNN is better in both aspects is reinforced by the fact that the autoencoder composed solely of CNN performs better than that of Transformers.